 What Brand of Enema Coffee Should I Use?

 There are many brands of “enema coffee” and even “organic enema coffee” on the market – how do you know which one to choose?

-I’ve used a many different brands over the years, but PureLife Organic Enema Coffee and AUSSIE HEALTH CO 419° Roasted Organic Enema Coffee are my favorite enema coffees.
+I’ve used a many different brands over the years, but PureLife Organic Enema Coffee and AUSSIE HEALTH CO 419° Roasted Organic Enema Coffee and this inexpensive organic one are my favorite enema coffees.